-It's possible to take your entire pension fund as a cash lump sum.
+It's possible to take your entire pension pot as a cash lump sum.
 It's worth considering whether a full cash lump sum is the most tax-efficient way of taking your pension.

-Although 25% of the cash lump sum, or sums is tax free, the balance is taxed as income at your marginal rate of income tax (this is the rate of tax paid on the next pound earned), which may put you in a higher tax bracket.
+Typically, 25% of the lump sum will be tax free and the rest will be taxed as income at your marginal rate of income tax (this is the rate of tax paid on the next pound earned) - this may put you in a higher tax bracket.
 The amount of tax you'll pay depends on your individual circumstances.